 What to Wear

 It’s better to bring clothing that can be worn in layers and easy to wash by hand.
-This is particularly true with underwear and socks, which should be easy to wash by hand and dry quickly.
-Short sleeve shirts with a pocket are better than T-shirts.
+When you are done washing your socks and underwear, roll them up in a towel and wring them for quick drying.
+Short-sleeved shirts with a pocket are better than T-shirts.
 Shorts and convertible pants with side pockets are more desirable than jeans.
-You’ll find the pockets handy, especially at airports and train stations.

-In Japan (and South Korea sometimes), when you enter a traditional restaurant or go indoor at historical sites (temples, in particular), you are normally required to remove your shoes and walk around in socks only.
-Except for the restaurants, the floor can be cold and very hard on your feet and knees; please do bring some thick socks when you visit Japan and South Korea.
+In Japan (and South Korea sometimes), when you enter a traditional restaurant, you are normally required to remove your shoes and walk around in socks only.
+There may be other places in Japan where removal of footwear is required.
+Since the floor can be cold and hard, it is necessary to bring a pair of thick socks just in case.

 Medicines, Travel Documents & Valuables

-Please do not pack your passport, prescription medication, money and personal electronic devices in checked bag.
-Checked bags are not allowed to contain lithium battery (this requirement is not consistent across the airline industry).
-List of banned items can be found on the airlines’ websites.
+Please do not pack your passport, prescription medication, money and personal electronic devices in your checked bag.
+Checked bags are not allowed to contain lithium batteries (this requirement is not consistent across the airline industry).
+A full list of banned items can be found on the airlines’ websites.

 Things You Should Not Bring